-Falck are providers of emergency services based in Denmark and founded in 1906.
+Falck are providers of emergency services based in Denmark.
 They operate internationally providing services across Europe, the USA and Asia.
-Falck entered the UK in 2008 through acquisition and had plans to expand again.
-But over a decade Falck had done little to update the previous company.
-Staff still wore uniforms branded to the former company as did the ambulances themselves.
+Falck entered the UK in 2008 through acquisition and had plans to expand.
+But over a decade staff still wore uniforms branded to the former company.

 Falck recognised that limping along with legacy systems was limiting their growth.
 They had begun to transition nearly everything the company used.
 Blue House Design was hired to redesign and develop the company website.

 In initial meetings it was clear Falck had many ideas for the website.
 This included providing services to members of the public, NHS staff and internally.

 It was clear that splitting the work into chunks would aid development and transition for all users.
 It also became apparent that the website was very much a piece of a larger puzzle.
 Falck were literally changing everything from the software they used to the carpets on the office floor!

 We agreed upon an initial phase to principally establish visual direction and to build a marketing website.
 Other phases included developing a job application system, creating video content and designing a digital service.

 I was excited the most to work on the book patient transport service.
 Not that it started out as that.
 You see language is a tricky thing and it's easy to fall back on jargon.
 Falck kept referring to it as a "web booking portal".
 See how one describes a task and the other describes the medium?